JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2021_11.md

 The development of this precious inner life leads to something ineffable that is within us, an emptiness, something unnameable, unreachable... but that gives meaning to our lives: divinity.

 > “The great challenge to modern man is to achieve better communication with the divine Monitor that dwells within the human mind.
-Man’s greatest adventure in the flesh consists in the well-balanced and sane effort to advance the borders of self-consciousness out through the dim realms of embryonic soul-consciousness in a wholehearted effort to reach the borderland of spirit-consciousness—contact with the divine presence.” ([UB 196:3.34](/en/The_Urantia_Book/196#p3_34))
+Man’s greatest adventure in the flesh consists in the well-balanced and sane effort to advance the borders of self-consciousness out through the dim realms of embryonic soul-consciousness in a wholehearted effort to reach the borderland of spirit-consciousness—contact with the divine presence.” (<a id="a49_428"></a>[UB 196:3.34](/en/The_Urantia_Book/196#p3_34))

 The journey of the inner life allows us to come into contact with and unite with this center within us, which is called by Jesus of Nazareth with terms such as “kingdom within you”, “pearl”, “treasure”, “seed”, “ light”…